-In the absence of an existing alternative collaborative arrangement, the appropriate arrangements involving international students, studying at both their home university and Queen's, are as follows:
+In the absence of an existing alternative collaborative arrangement, the appropriate arrangements involving international students, studying at both their home university and Queen's University Belfast are as follows:

-- For the periods when the student is full-time at Queen's, the pro-rated full-time international fee is payable. - For the periods when the student is not at Queen's, i.e. he/she is studying overseas instead, the part-time international fee is payable, again pro-rated for the time the student is not here.
+- For the periods when the student is full-time at Queen's University Belfast, the prorated full-time international fee is payable. - For the periods when the student is not at Queen's University Belfast, i.e. the student is studying overseas instead, the part-time international fee is payable, again pro-rated for the time the student is not at Queen's University Belfast.